surifirstpin/biplus_documentation/docs/Visualisation Overview FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/eafbc564010f8906e66589373f5039607a0e68b6/images/visu_pie_chart1.png)

-As shown in above image there multiple editing options provided to **Pie chart**, Similarly you can also view types of visualization options available in BiPlus.
+As shown in above image there multiple editing options provided to **Pie chart**, Similarly you can also view types of visualization options available in AcuBi.

 ## Hide Pivot